mgord9518/shappimage/README.md

 ## Building

-To build the main shImg, first assemble an AppDir, the construction should be nearly identical to standard AppImage, but in addition you may supply multiple `AppRun` files to different architectures (eg: `AppRun` as the default, presumably x86_64, then another called `AppRun.aarch64`, which will be called
+To build the main shImg, first assemble an AppDir, the construction will be nearly identical to standard AppImage, but in addition you may supply multiple `AppRun` files to different architectures (eg: `AppRun` as the default, presumably x86_64, then another called `AppRun.aarch64`, which will be called